helidon-io/helidon/docs/mp/restclient/restclientmetrics.md

 Add the MicroProfile Metrics `@Counted` and `@Timed` annotations to REST client interfaces and interface methods to trigger counting or timing, respectively, of REST client method invocations.

-Helidon determines metric names according to the [MicroProfile Metrics naming convention][microprofile-metrics-naming-convention] and supports the following metrics naming features:
+Helidon determines metric names according to the [MicroProfile Metrics naming convention][microprofile-met] and supports the following metrics naming features:

 - absolute and relative names
 - explicit and inferred names